Everything You Wanted To Know About Cracker Barrel Firing Brad’s Wife Nanette

 — FMH Addict (@FMHAddict) March 24, 2017

-After reading about Nanette’s plight, this is when a comedian by the name of Amiri King allegedly posted the question on Twitter and People picked it up, according to the Chicago Tribune.
+After reading about Nanette’s plight, this was when a comedian by the name of Amiri King allegedly posted the question on Twitter, and People picked it up, according to the Chicago Tribune.
 Almost overnight, the story of Cracker Barrel firing Brad’s wife exploded on the internet, with the hashtag #JusticeforBradsWife appearing all over Twitter.
-There was even a petition started on Change.org to address the issue behind the Cracker Barrel firing of “Brad’s Wife” which has garnered 23,700 signatures thus far.
+There was even a petition started on Change.org to address the issue behind the Cracker Barrel firing of “Brad’s Wife,” which has garnered 23,700 signatures thus far.

 Memes were also created to get to the bottom of why Brad’s wife was let go from Cracker Barrel.
 Facebook and Cracker Barrel’s website aside, jokers even visited Yelp to ponder this question.